 An excellent piece of equipment to use to strengthen the shoulder is a resistance band.
-Exercises can be progressed to isotonic, using resistance in a number of ways, with one piece of equipment.
 When using resistance bands start using a long length, if it is too easy you can shorten the band or double it up to provide more resistance.

 This can be done by attaching the band to something stable, holding one end, with the upper arm fixed against the body and the elbow bent.
 Pull the band so that the hand and forearm move away from the body whilst keeping the elbow against your side.

 - Or hold the band between the hands with elbows at the sides and work both at the same time pulling the shoulder blades back.